-The Lancaster University campus occupies a beautiful 360 acre parkland site at Bailrigg, just three miles from Lancaster City Centre.
-Built between 1965 and 1970, the campus was developed on a greenfield site after originally utilising buildings in the city and housing many students in Morecambe.
+The Lancaster University campus occupies a beautiful 360 acre parkland site at Bailrigg, just three miles from Lancaster city centre.
+After originally using buildings in the city and housing many students in Morecambe, the campus was developed on a greenfield site between 1965 and 1970.

-Since then, Lancaster University has risen to become one of Britain's top universities, with over 12,000 students and 2,500 employees within the Bailrigg campus that is now almost a small town in its own right.
+Since then, Lancaster University has become one of Britain's top universities, and with more than 12,000 students and 2,500 employees on the Bailrigg campus it is now a small, vibrant town in its own right.

-The Bailrigg campus is brimming with culture and boasts its own theatre, art gallery and concert series.
+The Bailrigg campus is also brimming with culture.
+It boasts its own theatre, art gallery and concert series.
 The Nuffield Theatre is one of the largest professional studio theatres in Europe.
-It hosts public performances of theatre, contemporary dance and live art from some of the best-known and respected companies from the UK and abroad.
-The Peter Scott Gallery is a small gem of a contemporary art gallery, open to the public free of charge.
-The gallery is also home to the University's international art collection, that includes Japanese and Chinese art, antiquities, works by twentieth century British artists and prints by significant European names such as Dürer, Miró, Ernst and Vasarely.
+It hosts public performances of theatre, contemporary dance and live art from the UK and abroad.
+The Peter Scott Gallery is a small gem of a contemporary art gallery.
+Open to the public (free of charge) it is home to the University's international art collection, which includes Japanese and Chinese art, antiquities, works by twentieth century British artists and prints by significant European names such as Dürer, Miró, Ernst and Vasarely.

 Between October and March you will find a varied programme of music on campus including orchestral concerts, chamber music, jazz, world music, opera and new music.

-Lancaster students enjoy a vast green-field site with wonderful views of mountains and sea, yet the campus is just 5 minutes' drive from the M6 motorway and ten minutes from the main West Coast railway with direct services to Manchester, London and Scotland.
-Furthermore, as part of our travel plan we have one of the most frequent university bus services in the country, one of the highest employee cycling rates in Lancashire (a traffic-free cycle route links the campus to the outskirts of the city) and our own car sharing scheme.
+Our vast greenfield site offers wonderful views of mountains and sea, yet the campus is just a 5 minute drive from the M6 motorway and ten minutes from the main West Coast railway with direct services to Manchester, London and Scotland.